darkshade9/aq2-tng/action/scenes/README.md

         * Killing an enemy or enemy Leader
         * Retrieving a briefcase
         * Capturing a briefcase
-        * Reaching an escort point
+        * Reaching an escort point as the Leader
         * Killing an enemy crewmember within X distance from Leader (harassing the bodyguard)
         * Capturing a capturepoint
         * Holding a capturepoint over an interval